MassimilianoT/GAN-StudyOfArchitectures/README.md

 3. Load a BEGAN
 4. Load a DCGAN
 5. Load a EBGAN
+6. Load ALL models

 Choose: 5
 -------------------------
 Loading which dataset
 -------------------------
 1. Load MNIST
 2. Load CelebA
+3. Load ALL datasets

 Choose: ...
 ```